 “I was like a cat taken and left miles from home – I was really trying to find my way back to India.”32 Lawrence Durrell, English author born in Jalandhar, India, and author of books including ‘The Alexandria Quartet.

 In addition to the above kinds of approach, it would be interesting to pursue laboratory studies.
 If TCKs are on average more creative or more inclined to detect patterns, one might expect them to exhibit differences, at the perceptual or neurophysiological level, in measures associated with creativity or pattern detection.
-For example, perhaps TCKs would be ‘better’ (on some value, at least: speed, or persistence, or accuracy, or success) at detecting patterns in standard psychological tests.
+For example, perhaps TCKs would be ‘better’ (on some value, at least: speed, or persistence, or accuracy) at detecting patterns in standard psychological tests.
 Or perhaps they would be ‘worse’ – more prone to dysfunction — than non-TCKs in the sense of having higher rates of apophenia, pareidolia or optical illusions; indeed, perhaps TCKs could be more prone to paranoiac or schizophrenic delusions.
 Finally, if pattern-seeking can be defined at the level of brain activity, techniques such as functional MRI might show up differences between TCKs and non-TCKs.

 So, at present, all I have is a suspicion, with no hard evidence; it is no more than a subjective, intuitive guess, built on three ideas: (i) that the human brain is predisposed to seek and detect patterns; (ii) that pattern-seeking is linked to creativity; and (iii) that the TCK brain’s pattern-seeking function is comparatively hyperactive.
 It is only the germ of an embryo of a hypothesis of a pattern.
 But I believe it is testable, if only we could collect or interrogate the relevant data.
 Everybody — please feel free to comment on any aspect of this article; you can find a comments box by scrolling down to the very end of this page.
 Alternatively, DM me via the contact form on this website, or via FB/Twitter.